MassFuer/mini-game/README.md

    - `gameIntervalId` - a variable used to store the id of the interval running the game loop.
 We store and use this id to clear the interval once the game is over.

-   - `gameLoopFrecuency` - a number that indicates the interval in milliseconds at which the game loop will execute.
+   - `gameLoopFrequency` - a number that indicates the interval in milliseconds at which the game loop will execute.
 A good value for most screens is `1000/60`, which equates to the the game being updated every ~17 millisecond, or about 60 times per second (60fps).

       <br>